Best MBA Colleges in Singapore

 - As a proficiency test for the English language, the test is classified into four sections, such as reading, listening, speaking and writing and will grade you on a band that ranges from good to bad.
 The complete score for IELTS is then computed by adding scores across all sections and change from 1 – 9.
 Generally, an accepted average for IELTS score is 6.5 for Singapore Universities.

-For postgraduate courses in management/ business/ finance GMAT or Graduate Management Aptitude Test is broadly accepted across Singapore.
+- For postgraduate courses in management/ business/ finance GMAT or Graduate Management Aptitude Test is broadly accepted across Singapore.
 Administered by GMAC, GMAT is an accepted standard test of aptitude which measures the abilities of an individual for management programs.
 It is essential to note that some universities may need a GRE in place of GMAT for the MBA courses.
 You can also apply to MBA in USA with the same score.

 |University||Cost of course||Duration of course|